 So-called nongravitational forces are well known to exist in comets, arising from the asymmetric push of ices sublimating from the dayside of the comet’s core.
 But ‘Oumuamua is not a comet.
 And it showed no evidence that it was losing mass at all, which could have explained the force.
 Could it be that ‘Oumuamua emitted only gas, which is harder to detect than comet dust?
 Possibly, but it would make ‘Oumuamua unique: astronomers know of no other cosmic object that lets off gas but no dust or ice.
 Micheli suggested that ‘Oumuamua might eject very large dust particles that were invisible to our telescopes.

 As intriguing as that idea may be, most astronomers favor a natural origin for ‘Oumuamua.
 In February 2019 one of us (Moro-Martín) calculated that for ‘Oumuamua to be propelled by sunlight, it would have to be 100 times less dense than air.
 Such a cosmic dust bunny—an “icy fractal aggregate”—might have grown in the outer parts of the protoplanetary disk of another star, where baby planets congeal out of ice and dust rubble.
-This past summer Luu, Eirik Flekkøy and Renaud Toussaint, all at the University of Oslo, proposed that ‘Oumuamua grew from a collection of dust particles in the coma of an active comet, then escaped.
+In the summer of 2020 Luu, Eirik FlekkØy and Renaud Toussaint, then all at the University of Oslo, proposed that ‘Oumuamua grew from a collection of dust particles in the coma of an active comet, then escaped.
 This type of material is unknown on Earth but could conceivably survive in the ultimate vacuum of interstellar space.

 A Second Discovery

 The sheer strangeness of ‘Oumuamua left astronomers eagerly awaiting the discovery of the second interstellar interloper.
 Would the next one be as peculiar, or would it look like a regular solar system comet or an asteroid without nongravitational motion?